 On the help front, both platforms offer support through the admin console, but in talking with admins the Google folks seem adamant that their 24/7 help is quicker and provides better customer service and I’m inclined to agree.
 Both Google Help and Microsoft Support are worthwhile for any common questions that might arise.

-Of course you can always search for your unanswered question on Google or just Google how to find Bing (on Yahoo, AOL?)
+Of course, you can always search for your unanswered question on Google or just Google how to find Bing (on Yahoo, AOL?)

 ADVANTAGE: Microsoft, their PLN (personal learning network) connections put them a hair ahead

 This is again a seemingly automatic category with Office being the offline behemoth for productivity with, now free, mobile apps.
 OneDrive can also be synced prior to going offline along with Sharepoint.
 Outlook calendars, contacts, and email also function offline.
-Google now allows a lot of offline editing as well for files downloaded to your computer.
+Google now allows a lot of offline editing as well as files downloaded to your computer.
 Your Google Drive can be set to store offline as well though you can’t share between applications offline.
 Gmail can also be configured to view and compose emails offline.
-Chrome can be used to view calendars even without the internet though new events cannot be created.
+Chrome can be used to view calendars even without the internet, but new events cannot be created.